 We have always been told that to deal with the future effectively, we must look to and learn from the past.
 This is certainly a linear approach.
 A linear way of thinking that is clearly human So, I ask you, what is the one investment you can control, you can choose, you can make that no one can take away from you?
 The answer is: an investment in your knowledge, education, and professional development that will increase your wisdom many times over.
 And, as leaders in and of your organization, you need to make that same investment in your staff.
 It is critically important, essential in this new world order for everyone to engage in K-Life or continuous learning.
-I was told by a colleague that "If you are not proficient in the use of information technology today, you will become road kill on the side of the information super highway."
+I was told by a colleague that "If you are nature.
+As an example from our recent past, we were told to innot proficient in the use of information technology today, you will become road kill on the side of the information super highway."